alex-rind/ts-playground/webpack2019/README.md

-# D3 chart using simple ES6 JavaScript
+# D3 chart using TypeScript and Webpack

 based on
 * <https://developerhandbook.com/webpack/webpack-typescript-from-scratch/>